dfelinto/blender-manual/manual/glossary/index.rst

    Armature
       An :term:`Object` consisting of :term:`Bones <Bone>`.
 Used to :term:`Rig` characters, props, etc.

+   Asset
+      Curated data-blocks that are meant for reuse, usually contained in an :term:`Asset Library`.
+      See also :doc:`Asset Libraries </files/asset_libraries/introduction>`.

+      Note that there are other meanings of the word "asset" -- sometimes this is used more generically, and refers to any "useful thing", like images, models, materials, and more.

+   Asset Catalog
+      Container for assets, similar to what a directory is for files.
+      See also :doc:`/files/asset_libraries/catalogs`.

+   Asset Library
+      Directory on disk, registered in the list of asset libraries in the preferences.
+      See also :doc:`Asset Libraries </files/asset_libraries/introduction>` and :term:`Current File Asset Library`.

+   Asset Metadata
+      Asset-related information, such as its :term:`catalog <Asset Catalog>`, description, author, preview, and tags.
+See :ref:`editing-asset-metadata`.

+   Current File Asset Library
+      Asset Library that is not a directory on disk, but only reflects the assets in the current .blend file.
+This library is available regardless of the location of the .blend file.
+See :ref:`asset-library-current-file`.

    Axis
       A reference line which defines coordinates along one cardinal direction in n-dimensional space.